bmeaut/ahk-github-automation/grade-management-new/GradeManagement.Shared/Dtos/AssignmentEvents/IncomingEventScenarios.md

 - Assigned teachers gitHubId
 - Pull Request Url

-## Scenario 4: Teacher approves / overrides points
+## Scenario 5: Teacher approves / overrides points

 ### Description

 Teacher approves or overrides points for an assignment.
 Grade management system is notified through gitHub monitor.
 If there is a change in points, new points get registered and also approved otherwise latest already existing points get approved.
-Pull request is closed.

 Incoming Data: